Spark-Core/Spark/README.md

 Replace `token-here` with the token you got when you made a new application and bot user on [the Discord developer site](https://discordapp.com/developers/applications/me)

 >  **Never give out your token to anybody!** If somebody has your token, go to [the Discord developer site](https://discordapp.com/developers/applications/me) and immediately reset your token!!

+You can run your bot by typing `node app.js` in the command prompt. (change app.js to how you called your app file.)

 That's it, you don't need to install discord.js, because that's already taken care of by this package.